 “With us the two great divisions of society are not the rich and poor, but white and black; and all the former, the poor as well as the rich, belong to the upper class, and are respected and treated as equals.”

 Anyway, the various commenters I’ve read in various places may be right that TNC is indeed writing to a largely white audience and making a moral appeal to them, but I for one think that that is absolutely needed.
 Like he says, “The left would much rather have a discussion about class struggles, which might entice the white working masses, instead of about the racist struggles that those same masses have historically been the agents and beneficiaries of.”
 Politics is only as radical as the values behind it.
 My question lately has been: How large is our scope of concern?
 And, back to metaphysics, to my fellow radical leftists who think addressing the deep roots of systemic racism is not radical or as important as class struggle, I ask: Do you want to know what might be more radical than a monistic marxist materialist who wants to collapse all of our troubles into classism?
-Personally, I think something like radical empiricism mixed with metaphysical pluralism, which allows one to understand that all of our troubles are real (not just secondary and, ultimately, illusory appearances of class exploitation or whatever), as well as inextricably and complexly connected, is a way more sensitive and, consequently, radical position to hold.
+Personally, I think something like radical empiricism mixed with metaphysical pluralism, which allows one to understand that all of our troubles are real (not just secondary and, ultimately, illusory appearances of class exploitation or whatever), as well as inextricably and complexly connected, is a way more sensitive, sophisticated and, consequently, radical position to hold.

 Painting above by Jesse Draxler